Where would a company be without key messages to support its brand?

 Q: “What do you guys do?”

-A: “We’re a creative agency that helps companies create better brand experiences.”
+A: “Our team helps companies create better customer experiences.”

 Q: “What do you mean by that?” or “How do you do that?”